 Minimum Requirements for Top Rope Climbing

 Planet Granite will issue a belay card and allow climbers to retain the belaying privileges only if the individual demonstrates the following safety items at all times and agrees to follow the posted Planet Granite rules.
-If individuals do not visit a Planet Granite facility for more than a year, Planet Granite requires they re-test for their top rope belay certification.
+If individuals do not visit a Planet Granite facility for more than a year, Planet Granite requires they re-test in order to have top rope belay permission.

 - All Climbers must pass the Planet Granite belay test before belaying.